-BUS2 – Business of Wellness Consulting Course
+BUS2 – Business of Wellness Consulting Course (Optional)

 This intensive 1-on-1 mentoring course will show you how to establish pricing, write programs, run corporate programs, increase client compliance and improve your bottom line!
 You will also learn how to write your business and marketing plans giving you a definite foundation for success.
 Text: Business of Wellness Consulting and DVD and Starting Your Own Business by Alisa Herriman RNCP, ROHP, CPCC, CHCP.

 Matter, compounds, gases, liquids and solids, solutions, electrolytes, oxidation-reduction, electro-chemistry, organic chemistry, energy.
 Text: Chemistry Made Simple (rev. ed.), by John T. Moore, Ed.D, Revised 2004.